paudelsam/paudelsam.github.io/_posts/2025-02-28-visited-states-map.md

 states = geopandas.read_file("/shape_files/States_shapefile.shp")
 ```

-To make the map look beautiful I am removign Alaska and Hawaii for now.
+To make the map look beautiful I am removing Alaska and Hawaii for now.
 View the edited map and confirm everything is fine.
 Also, note the format of state names and their symbol.
 ```python
 states_small = states[(states.State_Name != "ALASKA") & (states.State_Name != "HAWAII")]
 states_small